-These points are brought out with fresh and peculiar distinctness in the latest intelshown to have been ephemeral and fortuitous.
-Even at Delhi the garrison was without regular plans, and acknowledged no unupon a separate adventure, and never re-Clearly, the mutiny has no longer a consistent or substantial basis.
+These points are brought out with fresh and peculiar distinctness in the latest intelligence.
+The union of the rebels is palpably shown to have been ephemeral and fortuitous.
+Even at Delhi the garrison was without regular plans, and acknowledged no undivided allegiance.
+The division defeated at in Oude sneaked out of the enemy's lines, and proposed terms of accommodation.
+Clearly, the mutiny has no longer a consistent or substantial basis.
 It must now range over an immense 'open,' the Sepoys having possessed themselves of no considerable fortress except the citadel of Delhi.
 Politically, they represent no cause whateverunless, perhaps, that of a mendicant Mogul in woman's clothes.
-That is an efligy which will scarcely continue to excite the enthu-With the progress made by the army the public is undoubtedly content.
-We happen to have good men in India at this moment; certainly, we could not have better than LAWRENCE, WILSON, NICHOLSON, HAVE-OUTRAM has so far done his work well.
-But still hastens to its completion; witness the had been decoyed.
-The people, as a people, questions may be put without injury to any one.
-Did an altercation arise between Lord CANNING and Sir COLIN CAMPBELL concerning the military arrangements in Fort William?
-Did Sir PATRICK GRANT, by suspending General HEWITT, commit an act offensive to the civil supremacy at Calcutta?
+That is an effigy which will scarcely continue to excite the enthusiasm of thiry millions of the Faithful.

+With the progress made by the army the public is undoubtedly content.
+We happen to have good men in India at this moment; certainly, we could not have better than LAWRENCE, WILSON, NICHOLSON, HAVE-LOCK, NEILL, EYRE, and COLIN CAMPBELL.
+OUTRAM has so far done his work well.
+But the civil power is unfortunately in an officious fever, and there are strange reports of collisions between the Governor-General and the Commander-in-Chief.
+We do not wish one.
+Did an altercation arise between Lord CANNING and Sir COLIN CAMPBELL concernpending General HEWITT, commit an act offensive to the civil supremacy at Calcutta?
 Have the magistrates, SANDYS, PALMER, and IRVING, been rebuked for the summary justice they executed upon captured assassins?
 Were the civilians who displayed so much courage and promptitude at Patna and Monghur removed, to appease the milk-and-honey viceroyalty at Calcutta?
 Has Mr. J. P. GRANT, with his two confidential Mohammedan colleagues, informed General NEILL that no further punishments should take place without his sanction?
 Is there, in fact, a split between the civil and military authorities?
 If so, how is the rebellion to be stamped out?